10 Best Dubliner Cheese Substitutes

 What is the best Dubliner cheese substitute?

-It melts, but not as easily as softer cheeses.
-It works for grilled cheese and casseroles, but if you need a very smooth melt, Gruyere or aged Gouda will serve you better.
+It melts, but not as smoothly as softer cheeses.
+It works in grilled cheese and baked dishes, but for sauces and fondue where you need a very clean melt, Gruyere or aged Gouda will serve you better.

-Yes, in dishes where the cheese is grated rather than melted.
-Parmigiano-Reggiano shares Dubliner’s nuttiness and hard texture but does not melt smoothly, so it is not the right choice for sandwiches or cheese sauces.
+Yes, but only in dishes where the cheese is grated rather than melted.
+Parmigiano-Reggiano shares Dubliner’s nuttiness and hard texture but does not melt smoothly, so it is not the right swap for sandwiches, sauces, or grilled cheese.

 About Cynthia